 Throughout our involvement with many teams, we have seen this happen and it never works.
 We have been able to provide an explanation to the coach about this and they have adjusted the player’s role to suit them.
 Making a player play a role which does not suit them will especially not work when the athlete is in a competition environment.
 The adaptation is too much and you as coach will not get the best from the player.
 Eventually they resent their role on the team and will perform poorly enough to no longer be part of the team, if they do not leave first and join another team where their contribution can be valued.

 In summary, appreciating the importance of non-technical roles is critical in developing a high performing team.
 Assigning roles or encouraging players to gravitate to a role which suits them is the key to ensuring you gain the most from your individual player’s involvement.
 As a coach, a large part of your role is integrating your players effectively so that the sum total of their contribution is greater than the mathematical sum total.

 1+1+1+1+1+1+1+1 = ?

 The answer to this equation is dependent on how well you have derived maximal contribution from your individual players.
-For some teams this equation adds up to 5 despite their being the potential for a minimum of 8.
-A high performance team will have this equation add up to a number greater than 8, maybe 10.
+For some teams this equation adds up to 5 despite there being the potential for a minimum of 8.
+A high-performance team will have this equation add up to a number greater than 8, maybe 10.
 When this happens you are on your way to being an incredibly successful team.

 At Athlete Assessments, we’re here to provide you with excellence in service and here to help you be your best.
 If there is anything we can assist you with, please Contact Us.